create chains for iptables sudo iptables -N ALLOWVPN sudo iptables -N BLOCKALL # allow access for the interfaces loopback, tun, and tap sudo iptables -A OUTPUT -o tun+ -j ACCEPT; sudo iptables -A OUTPUT -o tap+ -j ACCEPT; sudo iptables -A OUTPUT -o lo+ -j ACCEPT; # route outgoing data via our create

-Allowing network connections in Linux with active VPN only
+Allowing network connections in Linux with active VPN only (kill switch)

 sudo iptables -D OUTPUT -j BLOCKALL

 sudo iptables -A OUTPUT -j BLOCKALL